 “Transcend brings lot of value in our ability to consider a universe of options, narrow those down, and ultimately make final select with the owner, compress that timeline, and create more efficiencies,” says Chris Haney, STV water operating group president.

 “There’s a lot of talk going around about generative AI [like ChatGPT] versus generative design, and we are the latter,” he explains.
-“I would never trust a generative AI model to create a physical structure that needs to be based on engineering principles and decisions, since we can't track the decisions that model made in creating the final output.”
+“I would never trust a generative AI model to create a physical structure that needs to be based on engineering principles and decisions, since we can't track the decisions that the model made in creating the final output.”

 Transcend’s models are exported in widely used formats, with its piping designs editable in AutoCAD and an option to export a RVT file for direct use in Revit.